OpenSourceEconomics/ekw-promotion/promotion/README.rst

 |

-Here you can access the most recent version of the promotional material and the accompanying presentation.
+Here you can access the most recent version of the promotional material and the accompanying slide deck.